emmadebruin/emmadebruin.github.io/_posts/2024-03-28-Reproducibility-Project.md

 ## Individual contributions
-Emma de Bruin: responsible for full-reimplementation of the inverting pendulum PINN and writing the associated blog section, as well as the introduction as the conclusion regarding the pendulum.
+**Emma de Bruin**: responsible for full-reimplementation of the inverting pendulum PINN and writing the associated blog section, as well as the introduction as the conclusion regarding the pendulum.

-Steven de Munck: responsible for full-reimplementation of the swingby PINN and writing the associated blog section, as well as the conclusion regarding the swingby.
+**Steven de Munck**: responsible for full-reimplementation of the swingby PINN and writing the associated blog section, as well as the conclusion regarding the swingby.

-Sake Salverda: responsible for full-reimplementation of the Brachistochrone curve PINN and writing the associated blog section, as well as the conclusion regarding the Brachistochrone curve.
+**Sake Salverda**: responsible for full-reimplementation of the Brachistochrone curve PINN and writing the associated blog section, as well as the conclusion regarding the Brachistochrone curve.

-Nick Hanenberg: responsible for full-reimplementation of the Fermat's principle PINN and writing the associated blog section, as well as the conclusion regarding Fermat's principle.
+**Nick Hanenberg**: responsible for full-reimplementation of the Fermat's principle PINN and writing the associated blog section, as well as the conclusion regarding Fermat's principle.

 ### References
 [1] J. Seo, “Solving real-world optimization tasks using physics-informed neural computing,” Scientific Reports, vol. 14, no. 1, Jan.
 2024, doi: 10.1038/s41598-023-49977-3.